ssenmosip/mosip-temp-documentation/Platform-Documentation.md

 ## 3. MOSIP FUNCTIONAL OVERVIEW
 This section details out the design aspects of MOSIP, driven by the key functional modules as listed below.
 Navigate to wiki for further details on each module.
 ### 3.1 Pre-Registration

-Pre-registration  is the web channel of MOSIP.
+Pre-registration is the module which is the web channel of the MOSIP.
+This module enables a user to do the following:

-Detailed functional requirement specifications for Pre-registration
+1. Book an appointment for one or many Individuals for registration.
+1. Enter their demographic details and book appointment by choosing a suitable registration center and time slot
+1. Notifies user on a successful booking
+1. This module also has the provision for appointment rescheduling and cancellation
+1. It has the capability to sync data with registration client

-Please refer [**wiki**](https://github.com/mosip/mosip/wiki/FRS-Pre-Registration) for more details.
+Please refer [**wiki**](https://github.com/mosip/mosip/wiki/FRS-Pre-Registration) for detailed functional specifications of pre-registration module.

 ### 3.2 Registration Client
-Registration Client application captures the Demographic and Biometric details of an Individual along with supporting information (proof documents & information about a parent/guardian/introducer) and packages the information in a secure way.
+Registration Client application captures the Demographic and Biometric details of an Individual along with supporting information (proof documents & information about parent/guardian/introducer) and packages the information in a secure way.
+This module provides the following capabilities:

-Detailed functional requirement specifications for Registration Client
+1. Provides a secure way of capturing an Individual's demographic and biometric data
+1. Provides interfaces to biometric devices that comply to industry standards
+1. Registration client works in online and offline mode to capture data
+1. This module also provides option to transfer data to server when online and helps in uninterrupted registrations
+1. Client has the ability to update itself for patch upgrades (bug fixes/enhancements) in a remote way.
+There could be hundreds of client instances running on laptops/desktops.
+Updates on all of them are controlled by the client and a central server.
+1. Registration client is secured such that it cannot be tampered and misused

-Please refer [**wiki**](https://https://github.com/mosip/mosip/wiki/FRS-Registration-Services) for more details.
+Please refer [**wiki**](https://https://github.com/mosip/mosip/wiki/FRS-Registration-Services) for detailed functional specifications of registration services.

 ### 3.3 Registration Processor
-Registration Processor processes the data (Demographic and Biometric) of an Individual for quality and uniqueness and then issues a Unique Identification Number (UIN).
+Registration Processor processes the data (demographic and biometric) of an Individual for quality and uniqueness and then issues a Unique Identification Number (UIN).
+The source of data are primarily from:
+1. MOSIP Registration Client
+1. Existing ID system(s) of a country

+This module has the following capabilities:
+1. Provides guaranteed packet processing- Not lose the packet once received on the server
+1. Handle server failure, recovery and re-submission of packets for processing automatically
+1. It has the capability to add new processing step(s) without changing existing steps as different countries may have different processing requirements
+1. Capability to integrate with multiple ABIS providers.
+Accommodate sending one or more biometric modality to one or more ABISs and calculate a composite fusion score and then take a decision on the processing
+1. Each processing step is scalable independently based on the load

-Detailed functional requirement specifications for Registration Processor
+Please refer [**wiki**](https://github.com/mosip/mosip/wiki/FRS-Registration-Processor) for detailed functional requirement specifications of Registration Processor

-Please refer [**wiki**](https://github.com/mosip/mosip/wiki/FRS-Registration-Processor) for more details
 ### 3.4 ID Authentication

 ID Authentication provides an API based authentication mechanism for entities to validate Individuals.